OptimalDesignLab/Kona/docs/installation.rst

     python setup.py install

-Below is a simple example script that performs gradient-based optimization on a multidimensional Rosenbrock problem using the L-BFGS algorithm.
+Below is a simple example script that performs gradient-based optimization on a multidimensional Rosenbrock problem using the reduced-space Newton-Krylov (RSNK) algorithm.

 .. code:: python